-This is of particular importance for Mogo which has a diverse range of business that rely on tourism and was heavily affected during the bushfires.
+This is of particular importance for Mogo which has a diverse range of businesses that rely on tourism and was heavily affected during the bushfires.
 The Bushfire Addenda will be used to guide funding for local economic recovery and has already influenced works actioned or underway.

-Strategic priorities put forward for the far south coast include:
+Strategic priorities put forward for the Far South Coast include: